Slouchwind/WindScript/README_en.md

 # WindScript

-WindScript is an interpretive language (Can't guarantee its speed，Entertainment only)，WS for short
+WindScript is an interpretive language (Can`t guarantee its speed，Entertainment only)，WS for short

 ---